Obmondo/kubeaid/README.md

 **TODO:** Start by documenting what these pull requests are actually all about....

-K8id implements a GitHub Action that is used to automatically create pull requests.
+kubeaid implements a GitHub Action that is used to automatically create pull requests.
 For this to work the following variables should be set:

 - `API_TOKEN_GITHUB`: GitHub PAT with permission `repo` (Full control of private repositories).
-- `OBMONDO_DEPLOY_REPO_TARGET`: Target repository short name, e.g. `awesomecorp/k8id-config-awesomecorp`
+- `OBMONDO_DEPLOY_REPO_TARGET`: Target repository short name, e.g. `awesomecorp/kubeaid-config-awesomecorp`
-- `OBMONDO_DEPLOY_REPO_TARGET_BRANCH`: Branch name of k8id-config against which you want to build, often `main` or `master`
+- `OBMONDO_DEPLOY_REPO_TARGET_BRANCH`: Branch name of kubeaid-config against which you want to build, often `main` or `master`
 - `OBMONDO_DEPLOY_PULL_REQUEST_REVIEWERS` (optional): A comma-separated list of usernames of the users that are added as reviewers for PRs